 Research and development costs are expensed as incurred.
 Research and development expenses consist of costs incurred to discover, research and develop product candidates.
-These costs are recorded within research and development expenses in the condensed consolidated statements of operations and include personnel expenses, stock-based compensation expenses, allocated general and administrative expenses, and external costs including fees paid to consultants and clinical research organizations ("CROs") and contract manufacturing organizations ("CMOs"), in connection with nonclinical studies and clinical trials, and other related clinical trial fees, such as for investigator fees, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis.
-Non-refundable prepayments for goods or services that will be used or rendered for future research and development activities are recorded as prepaid expenses and other assets.
+These costs are recorded within research and development expenses in the condensed consolidated statements of operations and include personnel expenses, stock-based compensation expenses, allocated general and administrative expenses, and external costs including fees paid to consultants and contract research organizations ("CROs") and contract manufacturing organizations ("CMOs"), in connection with nonclinical studies and clinical trials, and other related clinical trial fees, such as for investigator fees, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis.
+Non-refundable prepayments for goods or services that will be used or rendered for future research and development activities are recorded as prepaid expenses and other current assets.
 Such amounts are recognized as an expense as the goods are delivered or the related services are performed.

-Costs incurred in obtaining technology licenses are charged immediately to research and development expense if the technology licensed has not reached technological feasibility and has no alternative future uses.
+Costs incurred in obtaining technology licenses that do not meet the definition of a business are charged immediately to research and development expense if the technology licensed has not reached technological feasibility and has no alternative future uses.